Getting your licence - Graduated Licensing Scheme

 Taking your photo

-Roads and Maritime is authorised under NSW law to take and use your photo when we issue you a licence.
+Transport for NSW is authorised under NSW law to take and use your photo when we issue you a licence.
 See Taking your photo for more information.